NewDoc vs Doccy

 Is NewDoc cheaper than Doccy?

-For eligible Medicare cardholders, yes — for any service that NewDoc bulk-bills.
+For eligible Medicare cardholders, yes, for any service that NewDoc bulk-bills.
 NewDoc bulk-bills every consultation it offers under Medicare at $0 with the eScript and any same-visit referral or certificate included.
-Doccy is private-pay only; its headline product is medical certificates from $12.90 for a 1-day certificate.
-Doccy lists prescriptions and specialist referrals on its services page but does not publicly display per-product prices for those, so a direct full-cost comparison beyond certificates isn't possible from public information alone.
+Doccy is private-pay only; its medical certificates are $12.90 (1-day) or $28 (2-5 days).
+A specialist referral shows a $32 price but is marked 'coming soon', and prescriptions, weight loss, and blood tests are also listed on Doccy's site as 'coming soon' with no live price, so a full-cost comparison of those is not yet possible.

 Does Doccy offer bulk billing?